 In this example the blue line represents planned accumulated cost for the entire project of 20 days duration.
 The red line shows the actual cost until day 12.
 In general, we assume that the actual cost (AC) fits to the cost of work and work results until day 12.

 In order to obtain this AC we need project time sheets.
-Contemporary time sheets are an essential part of the records – not only for project time and project cost management but also for all claim-relevant events and problems.
+Contemporary time sheets are an essential part of the project records – not only for project time and project cost management but also for all claim-relevant events and problems.
 So, we have to make sure that all those who contribute to our project keep records about time spent, work done, and results achieved, for each individual work package.

 Earned value analysis (EVA) is another convenient tool to support project cost management.
 To show the project status in terms of its cost, we determine how much work is done (or results achieved), and express it in terms of its Dollar value.
 This we call earned value (EV).
 Then we compare EV with the amount of work that should be done already (results that should be achieved already) which is planned value (PV) at that point in time.
 We can calculate